gmlewis/go-gerber/examples/hex-capacitor/README.md

-# Quad (4-layer) capacitor
+# Hex (6-layer) capacitor

-This is a design of a quad-layer capacitor, meaning that when this design is fabricated on a four-layer printed circuit board (PCB), there will be eight capacitor plates (two per layer) creating a dielectric field between the traces within a single layer and between the traces across layers.
+This is a design of a hex-layer capacitor, meaning that when this design is fabricated on a six-layer printed circuit board (PCB), there will be 12 capacitor plates (two per layer) creating a dielectric field between the traces within a single layer and between the traces across layers.